mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/transition.md

 ## Backup Copy of the Previous BMPR File

 During the migration process, a copy of the previous version of the BMPR file is saved as a backup.
-In case you need to retrieve the previous version, see the [troubleshooting section](../transition/#troubleshooting) of this doc.
+In case you need to retrieve the previous version, see the [downgrading section](../transition/#downgrading) below.

 * * *